2015 Annual Alumni/ae Awards Banquet

 Nominate Now for the 2016 Alumni/ae Awards

-If you know an Iliff alumni/ae who has done exceptional work, it’s time to nominate them so they can be recognized with this year’s awards recipients.
+If you know an Iliff alumni/ae who has done exceptional work, it’s time to nominate them so they can be recognized with the next awards recipients.
 Annual Alumni/ae Award Guidelines and the Alumni Awards Nomination form are available to download, print and return.
 The nomination deadline is October 20, 2015 for the February 2016 Alumni Awards Banquet.

 For reference, a list of award winners from 1980-2014 is also available for review.
 Previous Award Recipients